VarenyaTripathi/TagBack-Find-Return-Earn/CONTRIBUTING.md

 - Contact the maintainers
 - Join our community discussions

-Thank you for contributing to Smart Lost & Found! 🎉
+Thank you for contributing to TagBack! 🎉